rust-lang/wg-async/src/vision/shiny_future/alan_switches_runtimes.md

 }
 ```

-He asks Barbara, one of his coworkers, "What is this `async_runtime` annotation?
-And what's `humboldt`?"
+He asks Barbara, one of his coworkers, "What is this `humboldt::main` annotation?
+What's `humboldt`?"
 She answers by explaining to him that Rust's support for async I/O is actually based around an underlying runtime.
 "Rust gives you a pretty decent runtime by default," she says, "but it's not tuned for our workloads.
 We wrote our own runtime, which we call `humboldt`."

 Alan asks, "What happens with the various std APIs?
 For example, I see we are calling `std::async_thread::spawn` -- when I used that before, it spawned tasks into the default runtime.
 What happens now?"

 Barbara explains that the "async" APIs in std generally execute relative to the current runtime that is in use.
 "When you call `std::async_thread::spawn`, it will spawn a task onto the current runtime.
 It's the same with the routines in `std::async_io` and so forth.
-The `async_runtime` annotation just affects which runtime runs the `main` function, everything else follows from there."
+The `humboldt::main` annotation actually just creates a synchronous `main` function that initializes the `humboldt` runtime and launches the first future.
+When you just write an `async fn main` without any annotation, the compiler synthesizes the same `main` function with the default runtime."

 ## Learning more about Humboldt